sigmacomputing/sigmaquickstarts/site/sigmaguides/src/snowflake_snowpark_udf_python/snowflake_snowpark_udf_python.md

 <img src="assets/sp24.png" width="800"/>

-We need to select a connection for our custom SQL and want to use the Snowflake connection that we used in VSCode since that is where our UDF is published.
+We need to select a connection for our custom SQL and need to use the Snowflake connection that we used in VSCode since that is where our UDF is published.

 Once you have selected your connection, copy and paste the following SQL script in the codeblock.